opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 ## How to set up OpenSearch to use Jaeger data

-To use trace analytics with Jaeger data, you need to configure error capability.
-You can use a Docker compose file with required configurations to make sure that.
+To use trace analytics with Jaeger data, you need to configure error capability for use with trace analytics.
+You can use a We provide a sample Docker compose file that contains the required configurations.

 ### Step 1: Run the Docker compose file